eamonwong/portfolio/README.md

 ## Programming Experience
 **Junior Software Developer @ Planck (September 2023 - December 2023)**
 - Collaborated effectively with cross-functional teams to ensure successful project delivery and alignment with the agile and evolving goals of the start-up.
-- Adapted quickly to the startup environment, enhancing the functionality of the flagship product by 20%.
-- Improved user satisfaction by 15% through UI enhancements based on user feedback.
+- Spearheaded initiatives to optimise the flagship product, enhancing its functionality by 20%, including refining the backend processes using Machine Learning to improve transaction processing efficiency and user experience.
+Improved user satisfaction by 15% through UI enhancements based on user feedback.
-- Engaged in constructive code reviews, contributing to a 30% reduction in code-related issues.
-- Successfully integrated TinyCore Linux with Ubuntu to enhance system compatibility and performance.
+- Led the development of key user interface elements for the wallet using Kivy, improving user satisfaction by 15% through responsive UI design and continuous iteration based on real-time user feedback.
+This enhancement directly improved the product's usability and customer retention.Successfully integrated TinyCore Linux with Ubuntu to enhance system compatibility and performance.
-- Developed and managed a secure transaction processing wallet for efficient financial transactions, contributing to the start-up's resourcefulness and financial stability.
+- Designed, developed, and managed a secure transaction processing wallet, focusing on safeguarding user transactions and data privacy.
+This involved integrating robust encryption mechanisms and streamlining backend operations using Machine Learning models for fraud detection and enhanced transaction processing speed.
 - Played a pivotal role in resolving a critical bug that significantly boosted user satisfaction and overall app performance, directly contributing to the start-up's success.
 - Actively collaborated with senior team members, fostering a positive work environment and driving project success.
 - Conducted thorough security audits to identify and remediate potential vulnerabilities, ensuring the wallet's integrity and trustworthiness.
-- Developed and implemented comprehensive transaction monitoring systems, resulting in a 20% reduction in potential fraudulent activities, and safeguarding user funds.
+- Implemented advanced transaction monitoring systems using Machine Learning algorithms to detect and prevent fraudulent activities.
+This effort reduced potential fraudulent transactions by 20%, ensuring user funds were safeguarded and the company remained compliant with security protocols.
+- Contributed to the development of the wallet’s frontend using React, implementing dynamic and user-friendly features that improved the overall user experience.
+Worked closely with the design team to ensure seamless integration between the frontend and backend systems.
+- Leveraged startup experience to remain resourceful and adaptable in addressing challenges, contributing to the start-up’s financial stability by effectively managing development resources and driving project success.
+My ability to work independently and collaborate in a team helped the start-up achieve key milestones.

 **Freelance Software Developer, Glasgow, Newton Mearns @ Freelancing/Contract (Jan 2021 - March 2023)**
 - Led the design and development of Python, Flask, and Django projects, including a content aggregator and expense tracker, achieving less than 20% code churn.